 Reports of an outbreak of dog influenza can be scary.
-Certain strains are highly contagious among animals, and as a loving pet parent, you want to be careful.
+Certain strains are highly contagious among cats and dogs, and as a loving pet parent, you want to be careful.
 Fortunately, there’s a lot you can do to keep your dog safe and sound during an outbreak.
 Here’s everything you need to know about canine influenza, aka the dog flu.

 What is Canine Influenza?

-- A highly contagious respiratory infection of dogs that presents itself as a hacking cough.
+- A highly contagious respiratory infection of dogs that usually presents itself as a hacking cough.

-- By direct contact with infected dogs—such as petting—and by aerosols generated by coughing and sneezing.
+- By direct contact with infected dogs—such as petting—and by aerosol spread of resperitory secretions generated by coughing and sneezing.

-- The virus can contaminate crates, food and water bowls, collars and leashes, and the skin and clothing of people handling infected dogs.
+- The influenza virus can by spread via contaminated objects like crates, food and water bowls, collars and leashes, and the skin and clothing of people handling infected dogs.

 - Dogs of any age and breed are susceptible to this infection, but dogs who are especially young or old are most likely to contract it.